Yaaaaaaassica/flink/docs/dev/table/common.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a TableEnvironment
+// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
-TableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section

 // create a TableSource
 TableSource csvSource = new CsvTableSource("/path/to/file", ...);

-// register the TableSource as table "CsvTable" tableEnv.registerTableSource("CsvTable", csvSource);
+// register the TableSource as table "CsvTable" to the default catalog and database of CatalogManager tableEnv.registerTableSource("CsvTable", csvSource);
 {% endhighlight %}
 </div>